survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 ...
 ```

 This simple change gave us a separate file that contains the manifest.
+Given we are using *html-webpack-plugin*, it generates a reference to *index.html* automatically so we don't have to worry about loading it.

+Plugins, such as [inline-manifest-webpack-plugin](https://www.npmjs.com/package/inline-manifest-webpack-plugin) and [html-webpack-inline-chunk-plugin](https://www.npmjs.com/package/html-webpack-inline-chunk-plugin), work with *html-webpack-plugin* and allow you to write the manifest within *index.html* in order to avoid a request.

-To get a better idea of its contents, comment out `parts.minify()` and examine the resulting manifest.
-You should see familiar names there.
+T> To get a better idea of the manifest contents, comment out `parts.minify()` and examine the resulting manifest.
+You should see something familiar there.

 Try adjusting *app/index.js* and see how the hashes change.
 This time around it should **not** invalidate the vendor bundle, and only the manifest and app bundle names should be different like this: